Plaza District Office Space for Rent

 The cost of office space is largely determined by location, building class, lease terms and length, and renovation costs.
 Not sure about the differences between Class A and Class B office spaces?
 What about gross lease, triple net leases, and tenant improvement allowance?
 A licensed tenant broker will leverage these factors to negotiate your lease, but if you want to learn more for yourself, check out our Leasopedia.

-What Our Brokers Say About Plaza District Office Space
+What Our Brokers Say About Plaza District Office Space for Rent

 Inventory stands at nearly 102,000,000 square feet, with vacancy around 10%.
 As some tenants such as Blackrock choose to leave the Plaza District for Hudson Yards, vacancy is expected to go up.
 The Plaza District is ideal for small to mid-size financial services.
 Between 2015 and 2017, 65% of signed leases for less than 20,000 square feet in Midtown were concentrated in the Plaza District.